District recorded a dozen new COVID-19 cases over past week

-READING - Nearly matching the district’s entire virus caseload from the previous two weeks, public health officials documented a dozen new COVID-19 infections within the school district over the past seven days, according to a state report released on Thursday.
+WOBURN - Public health officials documented a half-dozen new COVID-19 infections within the school district over a seven day period, according to a state report released late last week.

-Notably, given that adults are considered at a higher health risk from COVID-19 than children, the latest DESE data also shows that Reading has now gone two consecutive weeks without detecting a virus cane involving school workers.
+Notably, given that adults are considered at a higher health risk from COVID-19 than children, the latest DESE data also shows that Woburn made it through its first week without a staff member testing positive for the virus.
+Since Sept.
+13, when school leaders were first instructed to collect local case data, three school system employees have contracted the viral infection.

-Reading participated in the pooled testing program last year and has indicated it will do so again for the 2021-2022 school year.
-However, yesterday’s state report, which includes pooled testing data on dozens of local school districts, contained no information about Reading.

-In Reading, the district has been seeing a steady uptick in new COVID-19 cases since the DESE reporting began, with five infections being reported between Sept.
-13 and Sept.
-15 and eight students testing positive for the virus on Sept.
-15.

-Based on previous DESE surveillance reports, all but one of the 25 COVID-19 cases recorded in Reading to date have involved students.
+Based on previous DESE surveillance reports, 13 of the 16 COVID-19 cases recorded in Woburn to date have involved students.

 The data also does not include information about the numbers of staff and students who have been ordered into protective quarantines because of potential exposure to the virus.

-This year, Reading is participating in a free “test and stay” program that allows students to avoid an extended absence away from the classroom after coming into close contact with a person infected with COVID-19.
+This year, Woburn is participating in a free “test-and stay” program that allows students to avoid an extended absence away from the classroom after coming into close contact with a person infected with COVID-19.

-According to DESE, over the past week alone, more than 6,700 BinaxNow tests have been administered to pupils across the state under the test-and-stay program.
+According to DESE, during its latest seven-day reporting period, more than 6,700 BinaxNow tests were administered to pupils across the state under the test-and-stay program.
 Only 95 of those rapid tests have resulted in a positive result, meaning the program has prevented some 6,677 student absences that would otherwise be necessary due to quarantine orders.

+During a meeting in the Joyce Middle School last week, School Committee member Colleen Cormier asked for an update about Woburn’s experience with the test-and-stay program thus far.

+“It is an active program, but we haven’t had many situations where we’ve actually had to use it,” said Crowley of the test-and-stay initiative.

 Last year, under statewide COVID-19 protocols, individuals who came within three-feet of a person who had contracted the virus was defined as a “close contact” if the interaction lasted for 15 minutes or longer.

-As a result of that potential exposure to the virus, public health officials instructed “close contacts” to quarantine at home for a minimum of eight days.
-Because of those rules, the detection of a single COVID-19 case within a school environment could potentially cause greater classroom disruptions as larger groups of students and educators were ordered to stay-at-home due to quarantine orders.
+As a result of that potential exposure to the virus, public health officials instructed close contacts to quarantine at home for a minimum of eight days.
+Because of those rules, the detection of a single COVID-19 case within a school environment could potentially cause greater districtwide disruptions as larger groups of students and educators were ordered to stay-at-home due to quarantine orders.

 This year, several new “exemptions” are expected to reduce the number of quarantine orders due to school-related contacts with a person who tests positive for COVID-19.
 Specifically, under new state and federal guidelines, asymptomatic students who are potentially exposed to the pathogen can be excused from a quarantine mandate under the following circumstances: